Edwin James Semmens: Local historian and community leader

-During the 1940s and 50s, very few people seemed interested in preserving and cataloguing Australia's history, but Semmens prodigiously collected an eclectic range of materials relating to the local region.

-An avid archivist, Semmens later donated some of his collection of early documents, photos, paintings and artefacts to the Creswick museum which he helped establish, but the bulk of his collection was bequeathed to the University of Melbourne Archives.
-This vast and diverse collection has been described as "one of the most important collections of local history source material assembled in Australia".
+During the 1940s and 50s, Semmens collected an eclectic range of materials relating to his local region.
+He later donated some of his collection of early documents, photos, paintings and artefacts to the Creswick museum which he helped establish, but the bulk of his collection was bequeathed to the University of Melbourne Archives.
+The collection has been described as "one of the most important collections of local history source material assembled in Australia".

-Semmens was always active in his local community, working not only to establish the fledgling Creswick Museum, but presiding over the Creswick District Hospital between 1948 and 1951, as well as serving 24 years as a councillor of the Shire of Creswick (1951–75), with a stint at Shire President in 1956.
+Semmens was active in his local community, working not only to establish the fledgling Creswick Museum, but presiding over the Creswick District Hospital between 1948 and 1951, as well as serving 24 years as a councillor of the Shire of Creswick (1951–75), with a stint at Shire President in 1956.

 On 8 June 1968, Edwin James Semmens was honoured in the Queen's Birthday List with a Member of the Order of the British Empire (MBE) for services to local government.

 Later in 1977, in recognition of his outstanding and lasting legacy to forestry and local history, the University of Melbourne conferred a Doctorate of Forest Science honoris causa.
 A new accommodation block at the forestry school was named in his honour.

-He remained active in his local Creswick community after retirement and died on 31 December 1980 aged nearly 93.
+He died on 31 December 1980, aged 92.